sidkuma24/Fractal-Ubsp/README.md

 | Average | PSNR    | 31     | 31.46   | 31.25 | 31.35   | 31.35    | 31.69             | 37.72       |
 |         | BPP     | 0.60   | 0.60    | 0.60  | 0.60    | 0.60     | 0.60              | 0.60        |
 |         | Time    | 2.00   | 3.50    | 14.10 | 3.41    | 4.04     | 1.70              | 10.97       |

-## Results

-Comparison of proposed scheme with other conventional fractal coders, w.r.t.
-PSNR, BPP, and Time (in sec), for four standard images.

 ## Citation